glinkowski/mpAnalysis/README.md

 ##Description of the scripts in this repository
-###Part 00: modify the network
-* mkSubNtwk00 -- select certain edge and node types to create a sub-network, these functions have been subsumed by the preProcessing script
-* mkToy00 -- trim the network, keeping only a certain percent of the nodes (create a smaller network for testing)

 ###Part 01: pre-process the network
 Must be done before any further work.
 Allows fast statistics generation on network.